-- Parents consent to emergency medical treatment consent on registration. - All staff are paediatric first aiders who regularly update their training; First Aid certificates are renewed at least every three years. - All members of staff know the location of First Aid boxes, the contents of which are in line with St John's Ambulance recommendations as follows: - 20 individually wrapped sterile plasters (assorted sizes) - 2 sterile eye pads - 4 individually wrapped triangular bandages (preferably sterile) - 6 safety pins - 2 large, individually wrapped, sterile, un-medicated wound dressings - 6 medium, individually wrapped, sterile, un-medicated wound dressings - a pair of disposable gloves - adhesive tape - a plastic face shield (optional) - No other item is stored in a First Aid box. - Vinyl single use gloves are also kept near to (not in) the box, as well as a thermometer. - There is a named person in the setting who is responsible for checking and replenishing the First Aid Box contents. - Cool packs are kept in the 2 fridges. - For minor injuries and accidents, First Aid treatment is given by a qualified first aider; the event is recorded on a child accident form or head injury form.
-Parents are given the white copy of the form and the yellow copy is held on record by Stepping Stones. - In the event of minor injuries or accidents, parents are normally informed when they collect their child, unless the child is unduly upset or members of staff have any concerns about the injury.
-In which case they will contact the parent for clarification of what they would like to do, i.e. collect the child or take them home and seek further advice from NHS 111.
+- Parents' consent to emergency medical treatment consent on registration. - All staff are paediatric first aiders, who regularly update their training.
+We take account the number of children, staff, staff breaks and the layout of our setting to ensure that a paediatric first aider is always available and are able to respond to emergencies. - First Aid certificates are renewed at least every three years.
+In line with the EYFS 2024 all staff who obtained a level 2and/or level 3 qualification since 30 June 2016 must obtain a PFA qualification within three months of starting work in order to be counted in ratios. - All members of staff know the location of First Aid boxes, the contents of which are in line with St John's Ambulance recommendations as follows: - 20 individually wrapped sterile plasters (assorted sizes) - 2 sterile eye pads - 4 individually wrapped triangular bandages (preferably sterile) - 6 safety pins - 2 large, individually wrapped, sterile, un-medicated wound dressings - 6 medium, individually wrapped, sterile, un-medicated wound dressings - a pair of disposable gloves - adhesive tape - a plastic face shield (optional) - No other item is stored in a First Aid box. - Vinyl single use gloves are also kept near to (not in) the box, as well as a thermometer. - There is a named person in the setting who is responsible for checking and replenishing the First Aid Box contents. - A supply of instant Kool Paks are kept on the premises.

+- For minor injuries and accidents, First Aid treatment is given by a qualified first aider; the event is recorded in the setting's Accident Record book or digital recording system.
+Parents may have a photo-copy of the accident form on request. - In the event of minor injuries or accidents, parents are normally informed when they collect their child. - If it is a head injury, the child is unduly upset or members of staff have any concerns about the injury then staff will contact the parent for clarification of what they would like to do, i.e. collect the child or take them home and seek further advice from NHS 111.